tsolawoyin/boots/README.md

 ### About the Author

- The fact is that I, Boots, was developed by [tsolawoyin](#) and he is a computer science student @[ossu](#).
+ The fact is that I, Boots, was created and maintained by [tsolawoyin](#).
+He is a computer science student @[ossu](#).
 He is also learning web development from @[freecodecamp](#) and @[TheOdinProject](#).
-He has little experience in web development as his major area of expertise is writing algorithms that are efficient and working superbly.
-He developed some several other programs like the [space invaders](#) written in racket programming language, [scrabble game](#) written in python programming language and have solved countless algorithmic challenge on codewars and other coding platforms.
+He has experience in web development but his major area of expertise is writing algorithms that are efficient and working superbly.
+He also developed the [space invaders](#), written in racket programming language, [scrabble game](#) written in python programming language and have solved countless algorithmic challenges on codewars and other coding platforms.
+He loves mathematics, solving algorithmic problems, and loves reading [A series of unfortunate events](#) by **Lemony Snicket**.
 You can reach him via **t.olawoyin@outlook.com**.
 He is not a social media person so he's got no social media account.